CyberFlameGO/svnpython/Doc/library/logging.rst

 this value.

-.. class:: WatchedFileHandler(filename[,mode[, encoding[, delay]]])
+.. class:: WatchedFileHandler(filename[,mode[, encoding]])

    Returns a new instance of the :class:`WatchedFileHandler` class.
 The specified file is opened and used as the stream for logging.
 If *mode* is not specified, :const:`'a'` is used.
 If *encoding* is not *None*, it is used to open the file with that encoding.
-If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
 By default, the file grows indefinitely.

-   .. versionchanged:: 2.6
-      *delay* was added.

-   .. method:: emit(record)
+.. method:: WatchedFileHandler.emit(record)

    Outputs the record to the file, but first checks to see if the file has changed.
    If it has, the existing stream is flushed and closed and the file opened again, before outputting the record to the file.

-.. _rotating-file-handler:

 RotatingFileHandler
 ^^^^^^^^^^^^^^^^^^^